alnitak/flutter_soloud/README.md

 * 3D positional audio, including Doppler effect
 * Support for MP3, WAV, OGG, and FLAC
 * Audio effects such as echo, reverb, filter, equalizer
+* Web support is still under testing.
+Your feedback is greatly appreciated.

 ## Overview